Lady Gerard in a Green Dress – Orpen Print

 Lady Gerard was part of the Marlborough House Set, the inner circle of wealthy aristocrats who surrounded the future Edward VII.
 She was recently widowed, formidable, and entirely used to being painted by the best.
 Orpen — twenty-four years old, Irish, still building his reputation — understood exactly what was required: a sense of grandeur, the chrome green dress dominating the composition, a Titianesque pose that commanded the room it hung in.

 He delivered it.
 The portrait passed through Christie's three times before entering the Michael Smurfit Collection, and sold at Sotheby's London in 2022.
-This archival giclée print is made on heavyweight fine art paper with fade-resistant inks, built to last.
+This archival print is made on heavyweight fine art paper with fade-resistant inks, built to last.

-Free worldwide shipping.
 Delivered in 2–5 business days.